-- The employer must deduct contributions made by the employee to any pension fund, provident fund or/and retirement annuity fund (RAF) which the employer is entitled or required to deduct from the employee's remuneration. - From 1 March 2016, employer contributions will be taxable fringe benefit and a deemed contribution in the hands of the employee.
-Therefore, current contributions = contributions actually made by the employee plus employer contributions (deemed employee contributions).
+- The employer must deduct contributions made by the employee to any pension fund, provident fund or/and retirement annuity fund (RAF) which the employer is entitled or required to deduct from the employee's remuneration. - From 1 March 2016, contributions made or amount paid by the employer of the person on behalf of or for the benefit o that person will be a taxable fringe benefit and a deemed contribution in the hands of the employee.
+Therefore, current contributions = contributions actually made by the employee plus employer contributions / payments (deemed employee contributions).